National Food Hygiene Rating Scheme

 Anyone can check the hygiene rating given to food premises located within the Borough of Brentwood.
 The Food Standards Agency website provides the rating for the premises based on the most recent food hygiene inspection.

-*exempt premises include: producers, manufacturers, non-retail premises, food importers, food warehouses, breweries, egg packers, abattoirs, cold stores, confectioners, newsagents and childminders (this list is not exhaustive).
+*exempt premises include: producers, manufacturers such as cake makers, non-retail premises, food importers, food warehouses, breweries, egg packers, abattoirs, cold stores, confectioners, newsagents and childminders (this list is not exhaustive).